• Home

 Serving Ideas

-This soup is filling enough to be the whole meal, but here’s what works well alongside it:
+This soup is hearty enough to be a meal on its own, but here’s what else pairs well with it:

 • Crusty bread or dinner rolls — for soaking up the broth.
 A good sourdough or Italian loaf works well.